shaked113021/logical_identities/README.md

 ## Compiling the project
 To compile the project you need to use the extended LaTeX compiler(XeTeX).

-run the following command to compile:
+run the following command inside the current directory to compile:
 ```console
 xelatex main.tex
 ```